Professor, Postsecondary / Higher Education Salary

 Popular Skills for Professor, Postsecondary / Higher Education

-Survey results imply that Professors deploy a deep pool of skills on the job.
-Most notably, facility with Engineering Design, Research, and Statistical Analysis are correlated to pay that is significantly above average, leading to increases of 43 percent, 30 percent, and 24 percent, respectively.
+Professors seem to wield many skills on the job.
+Most notably, facility with Engineering Design, Research, and Statistical Analysis are correlated to pay that is significantly above average, leading to increases of 42 percent, 29 percent, and 23 percent, respectively.
 Those listing Mathematica as a skill should be prepared for drastically lower pay.
 Online Education and Public Speaking also typically command lower compensation.
-The majority of those who know Oral / Verbal Communication also know Writing Procedures & Documentation and Administration.
-It is often found that people who know Research Analysis are also skilled in Administration and Writing Procedures & Documentation.
+It is often found that people who know Oral / Verbal Communication are also skilled in Writing Procedures & Documentation and Administration.
+Those proficient in Research Analysis are, more often than not, also skilled in Administration and Writing Procedures & Documentation.

 Pay by Experience Level for Professor, Postsecondary / Higher Education